PatrickOliveros/resume_scanner_open_source/README.md

 <h3 align="center">Refer'd Resume Scanner</h3>

   <p align="center">
-    I wanted to share a free resource for your students we built to assist with resume building.
+    I wanted to share a free resource we built to assist applicants with resume building.
 Our resume scanner identifies potential skills gaps between resumes and job listings while also serving as a resume checklist.
     <br />
     <a href="https://github.com/Refer-d/resume_scanner_open_source"><strong>Explore the docs »</strong></a>
     <br />